gdunlop/gdunlop.github.io/_posts/2020-6-8-Hello-world-revisited.md

 layout: post
 title: Hello world, revisited
 ---
 It's 5 years since I said [Hello World]({{site.baseurl}}/Hello-world) with my first blog post using the free [GitHub Pages](https://pages.github.com).
-In the meantime it's become much easier to create a blog like this using  and it still costs nothing so long as you stay within the generous size and usage limits.
+In the meantime it's become much easier to create a blog like this, and it still costs nothing so long as you stay within the generous size and usage limits.

 ## Blog roll
 You're allowed one website or blog associated with your GitHub account - like this blog which is hosted at [https://gdunlop.github.io](https://gdunlop.github.io).